tejuscs/ADBD-Labs/adb-provisioning-autonomous-container/adb-provisioning-autonomous-container.md

 *Log in to your OCI account as a fleet administrator*

-- Navigate to the **Autonomous Database or Autonomous Database Dedicated** option under **Oracle Database** in the top left hamburger menu from your OCI home screen.
+- Navigate to the **Autonomous AI Database or Autonomous AI Database Dedicated** option under **Oracle Database** in the top left hamburger menu from your OCI home screen.

 - Pick **Autonomous Container Database** from the three option, make sure you have selected the compartment hosting your exadata infrastructure and click the blue **Create Autonomous Container Database** button.